 - Consider adding new employees to your company—it’s a great way to welcome them and build your internal network!

 - Were you blown away by the work or collaboration of a colleague this year?
 Consider posting a recommendation for them.
 Positive, unsolicited feedback is not only a great act of kindness, but also shows your appreciation and the power of reflecting on experiences.

 - Still a student?
 Add your classmates, teachers, and others at your school.
-At New Hampton School, we work with our seniors each spring to highlight connections that will be great contacts for them in the future as they seek internships, partnerships, educational pursuits, and other life interests.
+At New Hampton School, we work with our seniors to highlight connections that will be great contacts for them in the future as they seek internships, partnerships, educational pursuits, and other life interests.

 3. Look at your updated alumni connections.